Skip to Content

-Now is the time to apply a Grub Preventer or Insecticide to the lawn to kill grubs.
+• Apply a grub prevents or Insecticide to your lawn to kill grubs.
 Only do this if you have had a problem in the past.
-Use any product with the names “Merit” or “Mach II (2)” in the label.
-Do this near the end of June.
-Water it in after application.
+Use any products with the names "Merit" or "Mach II (2)" in the label.
+Complete this near the end of June and water in the application.

-You can apply a high nitrogen fertilizer to zoysia or bermudagrass lawns now.
-This is also the time to spot spray for bermudagrass in fescue and bluegrass lawns.
+• Apply a high-nitrogen fertilizer to zoysia or bermudagrass lawns.
+This is also the time to spot spray bermudagrass in fescue and bluegrass lawns.

-If you are irrigating your lawn with sprinklers, do not run them more than 2 times per week.
+• If you irrigate with sprinklers, do not run them more than 2 times per week.
 Run them longer, letting water go deeper, but for less days.
-This will promote deeper root systems which can handle drought and heat better.
+This will promote deep root systems that can handle drought and heat better.

-• Watch tomatoes for foliar leaf disease development and treat
+• Monitor tomatoes for foliar leaf diseases and treat appropriately

 • Mulch crops for moisture conservation and weed control